lovethylaw/lovethylaw.github.io/_posts/2024-03-10-schrodingers-court.markdown

 experiment demonstrated that observation alters the state of reality.

-There is also Schrödinger's court: justice at the family court, when observed carefully, disappears.
+There is also Schrödinger's court:

+Justice at the family court, when observed carefully, disappears.